-Major Australian fashion ecommerce website, theiconic.com.au, recently announced they would be refunding victims of an account takeover attack.
-The attack allowed fraudsters to order items using the stored credit cards in the victim's account and have them sent to locations in Victoria.
+Major Australian fashion ecommerce website theiconic.com.au recently announced it would refund victims of an account takeover attack.
+The attack allowed fraudsters to order items using stored credit cards in the victims' accounts and have them sent to locations in Victoria.

-The fraud led to major reputational damage to The Iconic, as users took to social media to complain about both the fraud, and the difficulty in contacting support at the company to notify/complain about it.
+The fraud caused reputational damage to The Iconic, with users taking to social media to complain about both the fraud and the difficulty of contacting support to report it.

-The Iconic deserves credit in issuing refunds to affected users, this stands in stark contrast to the response to a similar recent attack at 23andme.com.
-While 23andme victims didn't suffer any monetary loss, the website response was to change its terms and conditions and blame the victims for resusing passwords across sites.
-This reuse of passwords is also what allowed the users at The Iconic to be defrauded.
+The Iconic deserves credit for issuing refunds to affected users.
+That stands in stark contrast to the response to a similar recent attack at 23andme.com.
+While 23andme victims didn't suffer any monetary loss, the website's response was to change its terms and conditions and blame the victims for reusing passwords across sites.
+That same password reuse is what allowed users at The Iconic to be defrauded.

 EDIT: Since writing this article major websites, danmurphys.com.au, binge.com.au and guzmanygomez.com have all been affected by similar credential stuffing attacks.